— Now, that, right in front of your eyes, is a level 3 planet.

 — It’s not for nothing that I teach stellar atheism.

-— And was it your stellar atheism that drove you to organise this school trip?
+— And was it your stellar atheism that drove you to organize this school trip?
 Do you really think the children want to see thousands of life forms get destroyed?

 — You’d be surprised what children want.